On the Image Conjecture for Locally Finite Derivations and $\mathcal E$-Derivations: Preliminaries

 Throughout this section $k$ is a field and $\cA$ a commutative $k$-algebra.
 A {\em $k$-derivation} on $\cA$ is a $k$-linear map $D$ such that $D(ab)=D(a)b+aD(b)$ for all $a,b\in \cA$.
 Using induction on $n$ we get that for all $n\geq 1$ and all $a,b\in \cA$,

 A $k$-derivation $D$ on $\cA$ is said to be {\em locally finite} if for each $a\in \cA$ the $k$-vector subspace spanned by the elements $D^m(a)$ ($m\geq 0$) is finite dimensional over $k$.
 A $k$-derivation $D$ is said to be {\em locally nilpotent} if for each $a\in \cA$ there exists an $m\geq 1$ such that $D^m(a)=0$.
 For such a derivation we can define the {\em $D$-degree} of a non-zero element $a\in \cA$, denoted by $\deg_D a$, to be the smallest positive integer $n$ such that $D^{n+1}(a)=0$.
 The following result (\cite[Proposition 1.3.32 ii)]{E}) will play a crucial role in the next sections.
-To keep this paper self-contained we here give a short proof of it.
+To keep this paper self-contained we here include a short proof of it, which is given in \cite{F}.

 \begin{propo} Let $\cA$ be an integral domain containing $\Q$ and $D$ a locally nilpotent derivation on $\cA$.
 If $D(a)=ba$, with $a,b\in \cA$ and $a\neq 0$, then $b=0$. \end{propo}

 {\bf Proof:} Assume $b\neq 0$.
 Let $n=\deg_D a$ and $m=\deg_D b$.
 So $D^{n+1}(a)=0$ and $D^{m+1}(b)=0$.
 It follows from Eq.\,(\ref{Eq1.1}) that $D^{n+m+1}(ab)=0$ and that $D^{n+m}(ab)={n+m\choose n}D^n(a)D^m(b)$.
 Since $D^n(a)$ and $D^m(b)$ are non-zero, $\cA$ is a domain and $\cA$ is a $\Q$-algebra, we get that $D^{n+m}(ab)\neq 0$.
 So $\deg_D ab=n+m$.
 Since $\deg_D D(a)=n-1$, the equality $D(a)=ab$ gives $n-1=n+m$, a contradiction. \epfv